sitepack-io/storelinkr-wordpress/readme.txt

 = How does the pricing model work? =

 StoreLinkr uses a subscription-based pricing model tailored to your business size and needs.
-Pricing typically depends on the number of products, order volume, and the specific marketplaces you wish to connect.
-For the most up-to-date pricing details, please visit our [pricing page](https://storelinkr.com).
+Pricing typically depends on the order volume.
+For the most up-to-date pricing details, please visit our [pricing page](https://storelinkr.com/en/pricing).

 = How can I find my StoreLinkr API key? =